iCode13/Tableau-challenge/README.md

 ## Citi Bike Rider Behavior in New York City - Impacts of a Global Pandemic

-In this study, Citi Bike rider behavior was analyzed in the New York City area using Tableau.
-A couple of time periods separated in time were chosen, each covering a span of 4-months: January-April 2019 and January-April 2020.
-The aim was to be able to analyze monthly trends, as well as yearly trends in New York City with the expectation of seeing the impact of a black swan event like the Covid-19 global pandemic.
+In this study, Citi Bike rider behavior is analyzed in the New York City area using Tableau.
+A couple of time periods separated in time are chosen, each covering a span of 4-months: January-April 2019 and January-April 2020.
+The aim is to be able to analyze monthly trends, as well as yearly trends in New York City with the expectation of seeing the impact of a black swan event like the Covid-19 global pandemic.

+## Data
+Eight months of Citi Bike rider data are used for this study -  January to April for both 2019 and 2020.
+The data can be accessed [here](https://s3.amazonaws.com/tripdata/index.html).

 ## Table of Contents

+* Instructions and README.
-* Data folder containing CSVs of data used.
+* Data analysis report.
 * Images folder containing screenshots of Tableau story.
-* The entire story can be accessed [here](https://public.tableau.com/profile/amy.banerji#!/vizhome/CitiBikeAnalytics_15979089569340/Story) on Tableau Public.
+The entire story can also be accessed [here](https://public.tableau.com/profile/amy.banerji#!/vizhome/CitiBikeAnalytics_15979089569340/Story) on Tableau Public.

 ## Tableau Story Screenshots